 Oh, maybe she and Ron will be all right with a bit of counseling, you know.
 I wonder what happens at wizard marriage counseling?
 They’ll probably be fine.
 He needs to work on his self-esteem issues, and she needs to work on being a little less critical. […] Ron’s used to playing second fiddle.
 I think that’s a comfortable role for him, but at a certain point he has to be his own man, doesn’t he?”

 Yes, and until he does it is unresolved.
 It is unfinished business.
 So maybe life presented this to him enough times until he had to make a choice and become the man that Hermione needs.

-They do like them funny; they need them funny.”
+They do like them funny; they need them funny.

 WHAT DOES IT ALL MEAN?
 Well, in our view, all J.K.
-Rowling has admitted was to feeling that the scene in the tent was a shared vulnerable moment between two characters that revealed an intriguing degree of compatibility between each of them, emotionally.
+Rowling has admitted to was feeling that the scene in the tent was a shared vulnerable moment between two characters that revealed an intriguing degree of compatibility between each of them, emotionally.
 In saying that Ron needed to get over his self-doubt, Rowling is mentioning a key component that readers would agree could certainly cause some trouble in an adult relationship.
 However, by the article’s end, Rowling and Watson have both found a value in Ron that Harry doesn’t possess: Ron’s humor and his ability to level Hermione’s character.
 Thus, for all of this talk, the result is that the characters end up safely nestled where they were before, inside the canon of the Potter books.

 - Croft, C. (2014, February 2).
 JK admits Hermione should have wed Harry.
 The Sunday Times, Issue 9882.